Have a question not answered here?

 1. Who can work on campus?

 Domestic and international undergraduate and graduate students may be employed through Student Employment.
 Students must be matriculated, enrolled in a degree granting program, and attending courses at least half-time in order to work on-campus.
+International students must be enrolled full-time (12 credits or more) to work on-campus and to stay in status with their F-1 or J-1 Visa.
 Students must have a social security number and have completed Form I-9 before starting any job.

 Students who are attending less than half-time, have graduated, withdrawn, taken a leave of absence or are studying abroad are not eligible to work through Student Employment.

 The Office of Student Financial Services will assist you in locating on-campus employment by hosting a Job Fair at the beginning of the academic year and providing job opportunity listings throughout the year online.